 The Western Human Nutrition Research Center is one of six USDA-funded human nutrition centers in the country.
 Located on the University of California, Davis, campus, the goal of the Center is to define nutrition interventions that promote good health.
 Participating faculty within the Graduate Group in Immunology study how nutrition and dietary components such as lipids and vitamins might affect the immune system.

-The Host-pathogenesis group is an affiliation of several research groups with an interest in bacterial and viral pathogenesis.
+The Department of Medical Microbiology and Immunology leads the Host-Microbe Interaction Group.
 The group meets regularly to discuss research in progress and relevant papers from the current literature.
 The presentations are open to any students or faculty with interest in the topics.
 Two-day Research Retreats have been held over the last couple of years near Truckee (Tahoe) that facilitate interaction between students and faculty and particularly allow first year graduate students to learn about research opportunities at UC Davis within the area of host-pathogen interaction.